htw-inka/ocv_ar-cocos2d/README.md

 ## Usage

+### Compile and run the example project

+This repository contains a basic example application that can be compiled using the provided XCode project file.

+**Important:** It is necessary to download [OpenCV for iOS](http://sourceforge.net/projects/opencvlibrary/files/opencv-ios/) and copy *opencv2.framework* to the directory *OcvARCocos2D/Libraries/opencv2-ios/*.
+Otherwise, the project will not compile!

+### Documentation

+The provided source code is well documented so that you can easily use this project as basis for your own AR application.

 ### Markers

 By default, [ArUco](http://sourceforge.net/projects/aruco/)-style 7x7 code markers are supported.
 An image with some markers can be downloaded from the [ocv_ar-examples repository](https://github.com/htw-inka/ocv_ar-examples/blob/master/assets/marker-7x7-aruco-style/board.png).
 You can set up ocv_ar to use custom (binary) markers via template matching.

-### Example project and documentation

-This repository contains a basic example application that can be compiled using the provided XCode project file.
-The provided source code is well documented so that you can easily use this project as basis for your own AR application.

 ## Dependencies

 * ocv_ar
- * OpenCV
+ * OpenCV (tested with v2.4.9)
 * Cocos2D
  * Chipmunk
  * ObjectAL